Let’s talk Mexico solo travel safety!

 “Hey girl, hey.
 Never walk home alone at night.
 That risk isn’t worth taking!
 If something bad happens, you’re going to wonder forever why you didn’t just Uber.”

-Take an Uber
+Take an Uber or Taxi

 Taking an Uber home literally Every.
 Single.
 Night. was a commitment I made to my own safety.